apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 #### Protocols

-A protocol conformance can implicitly affect isolation via inheritance.
+A protocol conformance can implicitly affect isolation.
-However, the protocol's effect on isolation depends on where its conformance is applied.
+However, the protocol's effect on isolation depends on how the conformance is applied.

 ```swift
 @MainActor